SEXUAL HEALTH SERVICES FOR TEENS

 Our counselors are prepared to answer all of your questions privately in a non-judgmental, supportive and comfortable environment.
 Choices staff is knowledgeable and sensitive to issues and concerns about gender identity, sexual orientation and healthy relationships.
 Our patients come from all over New York City and state as well as New Jersey, Connecticut, Pennsylvania and other locations.

 You can walk in, call, text or book an online appointment and be seen right away, even the same or next day.
-We take credit cards and most insurances, and financial help is available.
+We take credit cards and all insurances, and financial help is available.
 Call us, and we will be glad to help you make an appointment for whatever you need.

 FREE PREGNANCY TESTING